 • Switch Problems: Switches are used in local area networks (LANs) to connect multiple devices together.
 If a switch malfunctions or becomes overloaded, it can cause slow data transfer speeds or even network outages for connected devices.

 • Modem Troubles: Modems are responsible for translating digital data from your internet service provider (ISP) into a form that your network can use.
-Hardware failures or outdated modem firmware can lead to unstable internet connections or complete disconnections.
+Hardware failures or outdated modem firmware can lead to unstable Internet connections or complete disconnections.

 • Firewall Configuration: Firewalls are essential for network security, but misconfigured firewalls can block legitimate internet traffic, causing connectivity issues.
 It's important to ensure that your firewall rules are set up correctly to allow necessary traffic while blocking potential threats.